Which Radiant Heating System for a Loft Conversion?

 From 2014, the GEG (Building Energy Act) requires that roofs must be adequately insulated (U-value < 0.24 W/(m2K)).
 Insulation must be carried out in accordance with building regulations, but it is worthwhile in most cases.
 Good roof insulation saves about 8% heating energy, protects against heat in summer, is subsidised by the BAFA and contributes to climate protection.
 To find out what you need to consider when insulating your roof and how much different types of insulation cost, go to https://energysavingtrust.org.uk/advice/roof-and-loft-insulation/

-If the heating capacity of the sloping roof area is not sufficient
+If the heating output over the surfaces of the roof pitches is not sufficient

-If the heating output of the pitched roof heating is insufficient due to the limited area, additional ceiling heating or wall heating on the straight walls could cover the heating requirement.
+If the output of the heating elements on the sloping roof is not sufficient due to the limited surface area, additional ceiling heating or wall heating on the straight walls could cover the heat requirement.

-If there are space problems on the pitched roof, or if skylights make the design of the heating elements difficult, the drywall panels of a ceiling heating kit can also be divided between the pitched roof and the ceiling.
+If there is limited space on the pitched roof or the layout of the heating elements is complicated by skylights, the drywall panels of a ceiling heating set can be divided between the roof and the ceiling.